mosn/layotto/docs/en/design/actuator/actuator-design-doc.md

 - Health check

-Users can check the health status of both LayOtto internal components and the applications behind LayOtto through the Actuator API,
+Users can check the health status of both Layotto internal components and the applications behind Layotto through the Actuator API,

 - Query runtime metadata

-Through the Actuator API, LayOtto's own metadata information (such as version, git information) and metadata information of business applications can be obtained (such as the list of subscribed topics, such as application version information)
+Through the Actuator API, Layotto's own metadata information (such as version, git information) and metadata information of business applications can be obtained (such as the list of subscribed topics, such as application version information)

 - Support integration into open source infrastructure, including:
     - Can be integrated into k8s health check